yuting3656/yutingblog/_posts/udemy/docker_mastery/section4/2019-12-24-docker-section4-35.md

 ---
 layout: 'post'
-title: 'Docker Matery: Section 4 - Whats in An Image (and what isnt)'
+title: 'Docker Mastery: Section 4 - Whats in An Image (and what isnt)'
-permalink: 'docker_matery/docker-sections4-what-is-in-an-image'
+permalink: 'docker_mastery/docker-sections4-what-is-in-an-image'
 tags: udemy-docker
 ---